hyongju/Polytope-bounded-order2-Voronoi-diagram/README.md

 # Polytope-bounded-order2-Voronoi-diagram
-This program creates order-2 Voronoi Diagram with set of points in 2D/3D polygon.
+This program creates order-2 Voronoi diagram with set of points in 2D/3D polygon.
+The function uses my previous program "polybnd_voronoi.m" that computes polytope bounded ordinary Voronoi diagram.

 Here are the description of the uploads.